Show All Answers

 They must be tested at least annually.
 Backflow assemblies are mechanical assemblies and as such they are subject to fail, which is why the VDH requires that they be tested at least once a year.
 In addition, newly installed backflow assemblies and backflow assemblies that are repaired or relocated must also be tested.

 Though the Department of Public Utilities monitors the installation and maintenance of these assemblies as required by the VDH, we do not have any influence or control over the contractors pricing and it can vary from one testing contractor to another.
-Currently the prices we have been quoted are averaging from $85 to $200.
-We also understand that group pricing, whether through a neighborhood or homeowners association is an option that may lower your annual testing cost.
+We understand that group pricing, whether through a neighborhood or homeowners association is an option that may lower your annual testing cost.
 Combining the test with other irrigation system maintenance may also net a savings for the homeowner.

 Yes, a list of certified testers is available here.
 The Department of Utilities advises you should also check the Virginia Department of Professional and Occupational Regulation website each year to ensure that your chosen tester is still a properly certified and approved tester as certifications are subject to expiration and revocation.
 The City does not endorse, guarantee, or warrant any work performed by the testing contractors.
 All interactions between customers and contractors are private transactions between these two entities.
 This list may not include all of the certified testers working in the area.
 We provide this list as a convenience to our customers.